cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 ###########

 .. warning:: This part is designed to have an quick overview of T-Coffee alignment procedures.
 All the files mentioned here can be found in the example directory of the distribution.
 Go to the T-Coffee manual for a more detailed description and available options for a given mode.
 Go to the T-Coffee tutorial for a practical training on T-Coffee alignment and other functions.
-If you use a particular mode of T-Coffe, please use the specified citation for publication.
+If you use a particular mode of T-Coffee, please use the specified citation for publication.

 ***************************